Skip to main content

 Important Announcement

-United Medical Center will be permanently closing all services on April 15, which includes the Children’s National Emergency Department at United Medical Center.
+United Medical Center permanently closed all services as of April 15, 2025, which includes the Children’s National Emergency Department at United Medical Center.

-The closure is planned to coincide with the April 15 opening of Cedar Hill Regional Medical Center, a new, privately-operated, full-service hospital, located on the St. Elizabeth East campus in Ward 8.
+The closure occurred with the April 15 opening of Cedar Hill Regional Medical Center GW Health, a new, privately-operated, full-service hospital, located on the St. Elizabeth East campus in Ward 8.
 We remain committed to the health of our patients during this time of transition.

 Locations